tomaskallup/cxpq/readme.md

 A simple C program for parsing XML files (with partial validation - see below) and querying them.

-This is still very much work in progress, parsing is still not complete & work on querying has not even started.
+This is still very much **work in progress**, parsing is not 100% complete & querying is slowly underway.
+This also means git history will most likely be full of mess (random commits to store progress, occasional commit with broken code).

 ## Setup